YOEL311/whatsapp-join-to-full-group-chrome-extension/README.md

 ## Technical Support or Questions

-If you have questions or need help integrating the product, [contact me](https://api.whatsapp.com/send?phone=972548475559) me on whatsapp or email me at (yoel301@mail.com).
+If you have questions or need help integrating the product, contact me by email at (yoel301@mail.com).